zer2/fantasy-basketball-optimizer/about/dynamic_explanation.md

 In the [paper](https://arxiv.org/abs/2307.02188), I derive an algorithm called H-scoring to translate this intuition into a rigorous procedure.
 By framing draft strategy as an optimization problem, it implicitly understands how to rebalance teams for optimal performance, sacrificing some categories and shoring up others.
 While imperfect, I believe that the logic is sound, and evidence suggests that it works, at least in a simplified context.

-Below is a summary of how the algorithm is designed
+For details of how the algorithm works, see the paper.
+For a much simplified version, with less math, see below

 ## 1. The H-scoring approach